Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 - Milestones: period of time, defined by artifacts of one tracker of Program project (e.g. Program Increment, Releases, etc).
 - Backlog Items: high level pieces of work.
 They come from at least one tracker of Program project (e.g. Features, Themes, Enablers, etc).

-The following section details each of those concept and how they assemble together to make the whole Program Management thing.
+The following section details each of those concepts and how they assemble together to make the whole Program Management thing.

 .. figure:: ../images/screenshots/program-management/configuration.png
 	:align: center